 4. If the failure rate (individual or crew) for any requalification examination required by 10 CFR 55.59(a)(2) exceeds 20% as identified above (line 4 or line 7), this shall be considered a performance deficiency against the expected knowledge and abilities of licensed operators.
 This performance deficiency is typically not considered a violation of regulatory requirements.

-5. Obtain the total number of licensed operators at the site from the region’s Operator Licensing Assistant.
+5. Obtain the total number of licensed operators at the site from the region’s Operator Licensing Assistant (RPS OL Report 9).
 Discuss any differences in the total number of licensed operators at the site with the total number of licensed operators who took a requalification examination with the facility licensee.
 Discuss any licensed operator who did not take a complete examination and any plans the licensee has for making-up any missed examinations.
 Determine whether each licensed operator is taking the required requalification examinations as set forth in 10 CFR 55.59(a)(2).

 6. Discuss when the next requalification examinations will be administered with the facility licensee.
 This will allow the region to plan for future inspections.